Wilderness First Responder - WFR

 As part of Wilderness Medical Associates International’s commitment to your medical rescue training, our instructors and management will consult your group’s needs and teach according to your group’s backgrounds, environments, and experience.
 Simulations and hands-on activities will be realistic and relevant.
 Relevant adult education is incorporated directly into our curriculum to maximize learning of medical theory into practical skills.

-This course is traditionally scheduled for eight days of instructional and practice time, though some hosts offer a seven-day or five-day format.
+This course has several formats including the traditional eight day and offerings over 7 and 5 days.
+Each include a minimum of 70 hours (80 hours in Canada) of preparation, didactic, and practical time.
 Upon successful completion, students will receive a Wilderness First Responder certification and certification of CPR taught to an equivalent health care provider level.
 Certifications are valid for three years.

 All teaching materials will be at no additional cost.
 Students will receive the following books on this course:

 - Wilderness and Rescue Medicine: A Practical Guide for the Basic and Advanced Practitioner